playfulprogramming/playfulprogramming/content/whatade/posts/pfp-bootcamp-2026-wk7-hw2/index.md

 When finished:

 - You see multiple flash cards
-- Only the question is visible at first
-- Clicking a card reveals the answer
+- Each card shows the question and answer
-- Clicking again hides it
 - Cards are styled using CSS
 - Everything is built using:
     - Components
     - JSX
     - Props
-    - useState
-    - Event bindings
     - CSS import

-You have now built an interactive React app using core fundamentals.
+You have now built a React flash card app using core fundamentals.